nomadeducation/batch-notifications-node/README.md

 This project is a NodeJS client wrapper for the [Batch.com](https://batch.com/) notifications server API.

 ## Prerequisites
 Every methods in this library in _Promise-based_ using the native object.
-Moreover, since we're using some of the ES2015+ operators (i.e. `const`, arrow functions, etc), you'll need the latest LTS version of `node` which is the v6 at the moment of writing.
+Moreover, since we're using some of the ES2015+ operators (i.e. `const`, arrow functions, etc), you'll need at least `node 6`.

 ## Installation
 ``` sh